It's 4-3 to BJP in Nov 3 by-election; TRS, RJD, Shiv Sena(Uddhav) win one each | Politics

 ''Aman Giri won by a margin of 34,298 votes.
 He received 1,24,810 votes and Vinay Tiwari got 90,512 votes,'' an official said.

 With the BSP and the Congress keeping away, it was a direct contest between Aman Giri and Tiwari.
-The BJP's campaign was led by CM Adityanath, while SP chief Akhilesh Yadav did not campaign.
+The BJP's campaign was led by Chief Minister Yogi Adityanath, while SP chief Akhilesh Yadav did not campaign.

 Gola Gokarannath is part of Union Minister of State for Home Affairs Ajay Mishra's Lok Sabha constituency Lakhimpur Kheri.